asadhameed/project-explorer-world/client/README.md

 5. To redirect from one page to another you can also use useHistory hook form react-router-dom (see:- Place.js)
 6. In delete place when used the useHistory hook that didn't update the page because router already in the same page (PlaceItem.js see the comments).
    <strong> Solution </strong> define a deleteHandler where filter the array and remove the element.
+7. when use React.lazy(app.js) without fallback and Suspense give a error "Error: A React component suspended while rendering, but no fallback UI was specified." <strong> solution </strong> use the suspense component from react library and use it in the code

 #### Package Install